When do you need a fire brigade most? When your house is on fire!

-It is of vital importance both to you as well as to your clients that there is a common understanding of the strategic dimension of a performance tuning endeavor before any debate over measurements and results takes place.
+It is of vital importance both to you and your clients that there is a common understanding of the strategic dimension of a performance tuning endeavor before any debate over measurements and results takes place.

 There are always the following strategic goals of Performance Optimization:

-- Changes and improvements are sustainable in terms of time, staff, and irrespective of the presence of Performance Specialists
+- Changes and improvements are sustainable in terms of time, staff, and irrespective of Performance Specialists’ presence.

-Where and how this improvement is achieved is a matter of the problems at hand and the constraints under which one operates, but there is no meaningful claim of an improvement without any demonstration that a quantifiable, intentional change took place.
+Where and how this improvement is achieved is a matter of the problems at hand and the constraints under which one operates.
+Still, there is no meaningful improvement claim without any demonstration that a quantifiable, intentional change took place.

-Performance work is goal oriented.
-Therefore, a finite set of measures can only be claimed a performance success if it solved a problem that was there in the first place.
+Performance work is goal-oriented.
+Therefore, a finite set of measures can only be claimed as a performance success if it solved a problem that was there in the first place.

 Improvement can only be called such if its effects are not short-lived or a mere shift of trouble from one end of the Data Warehouse to the next and if they last irrespective of how operates the Data Warehouse at the moment.